 So make your choice!

-Lucy Benton is a writing coach, an editor who finds her passion in expressing own thoughts as a blogger, and currently, writes for college paper writing service and Assignment Helper.
+Lucy Benton is a writing coach, an editor who finds her passion in expressing own thoughts as a blogger, and currently writes for college paper writing service.
 She is constantly looking for the ways to improve her skills and expertise.
 If you’re interested in working with Lucy, you can find her on FaceBook and Twitter.